odoe/odoenet/markdown-pages/blog/esri-clusterfeaturelayer/index.md

 - [_No Vector Tiling_](https://developers.arcgis.com/javascript/jshelp/best_practices_feature_layers.html), although with points, I don't think it matters.
 A better route is probably to send the requests for objectIds in chunks and when all requests done, display clusters.
 - _No manual cache_.
 I was thinking maybe performance could be improved with a local cache, but lookup might negate that benefit.
 Could warrant some testing.
 I have added a cache for clustered features.

-_\*Uppublished: true
-author: Rene Rubalcava
-date:_ I recently updated this ClusterFeatureLayer to use [dojo/promise/all](http://dojotoolkit.org/reference-guide/1.9/dojo/promise/all.html) to send multiple requests if more than 1000 objectIds are in view.
+I recently updated this ClusterFeatureLayer to use [dojo/promise/all](http://dojotoolkit.org/reference-guide/1.9/dojo/promise/all.html) to send multiple requests if more than 1000 objectIds are in view.
 I also added an optional where clause to refine the queries.
 I've also added a cache to limit the number of requests and included a clearCache() method.

 But it works and that's what counts.